Yann-R/homebrew-canettes/README.md

 First, type once:
 - `brew tap Yann-R/canettes`

-and then, install what you need:
+And then, install what you need:
 - `brew install <cask-or-formula-name>`